Yash020405/mattermost/AssignmentSubmission.md

 ## Lessons Learned

 1. **Performance at scale requires different approaches**: What works for small datasets often breaks down completely at enterprise scale.
+We had to rewrite our approach several times.

 2. **Test with realistic data volumes**: Many issues only surfaced when testing with millions of documents.
+Our initial tests with small datasets were misleading.

-3. **Relevance tuning is both art and science**: Finding the right balance between precision and recall required significant experimentation.
+3. **Relevance tuning is both art and science**: Finding the right balance between precision and recall required significant experimentation, and we're still learning.

-4. **Version compatibility requires careful handling**: Supporting multiple Elasticsearch versions required defensive coding practices.
+4. **Version compatibility requires careful handling**: Supporting multiple Elasticsearch versions required defensive coding practices we hadn't initially planned for.

-5. **Documentation is crucial**: I created comprehensive documentation and setup guides to ensure others could easily deploy and maintain the solution.
+5. **Documentation is crucial**: We created comprehensive documentation and setup guides to ensure others could easily deploy and maintain the solution, as we struggled with this ourselves.

 ## Running the Benchmarks

-To verify my results, run the benchmarks yourself:
+To verify our results, run the benchmarks yourself:

 1. Start Elasticsearch:
    ```bash